danburzo/toolbox/README.md

 ---- | ----------- | -----
 [artoo](https://github.com/medialab/artoo) | artoo.js is a piece of JavaScript code meant to be run in your browser's console to provide you with some scraping utilities. | Allows you to create custom bookmarklets to scrape a web page from your browser; I could see this being used in places where on a server you'd have to jump through some hoops, e.g. getting your Facebook saved links.
 [x-ray](https://github.com/lapwinglabs/x-ray) | The next web scraper.
 See through the `<html>` noise. | From the maker of [cheerio](https://github.com/cheeriojs/cheerio), and built on top of it, x-ray gives you a terse, fluent API to scrape and navigate pages.
-[fathom](https://github.com/mozilla/fathom) | A framework for extracting meaning from web pages. | Seems to be still a work in progress, but it will ultimately be a tool for understanding where some particular type of content is on a page: "Where is the body?
+[fathom](https://github.com/mozilla/fathom) | A framework for extracting meaning from web pages. | Seems to be still a work in progress, but it will ultimately be a tool for understanding where some particular type of content is on a page: _"Where is the body?
 The title?
-Is this a "next page" button?
+Is this a 'next page' button?
 Is this a comment form, and are there comments here?
-By better understanding the parts of a page, we can improve our understanding of how a user interacts with it." [source](https://wiki.mozilla.org/Context_Graph#Fathom)
+By better understanding the parts of a page, we can improve our understanding of how a user interacts with it."_ — [source](https://wiki.mozilla.org/Context_Graph#Fathom)
 [readability](https://github.com/mozilla/readability) | A standalone version of the readability library used for Firefox Reader View. | Extract the main content from a web page.

 ### Language processing